zayzou/github-commit-tracker/README.md

 The application will run and fetch the number of commits made by the user at 20:00 UTC every day.
 It will then send an email and message containing the count.

-## Acknowledgments

-This application was inspired by the GitHub Commit Tracker project by Soffi Zahir (https://github.com/Soffi-Zahir/github-commit-tracker).

 ## License